zhiji-0424/eating-snake/readme.md

 #### Introduction

-A little snake game written in C.
+A little snake game written in C and Ncurses.

 #### How to install